helisapan300-sudo/Python-boxes-optimisation/Optimisation code.md

-# README: Technical Guide to the Packaging Optimisation Engine
+# README — Technical Guide to the Packaging Optimisation Engine

 This document provides a detailed technical explanation of the `Optimised_boxes_solution.py` script.
 The script defines a percentile-based optimisation engine that determines an optimal set of five box dimensions.
 The objective is to minimise void fill while limiting the number of outlier SKUs that would require an oversized "safety box."